franekrocha/franekrocha/README.md

 - 👋 Hi, I’m @franekrocha
 - 👀 I’m interested in Kubernetes and Istio
-- 🌱 I’m currently learning Argo CD
+- 🌱 I’m currently learning Argo CD and Helm

 <!---
 franekrocha/franekrocha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.